a-schaefers/funtutorials/libvirt.md

-# This guide aims to help a Funtoo user to configure and administrate "KVM" (a hypervisor) and "Qemu" (an emulator) by using the "Libvirt" toolkit along with the GUI front-end "Virt-Manager" and finally the "Spice" protocols in order to run graphical virtual machines.
+# This guide aims to help Funtoo users configure and administrate "KVM" (a hypervisor) and "Qemu" (an emulator) by using the "Libvirt" toolkit along with the GUI front-end "Virt-Manager" and finally the "Spice" protocols in order to run graphical virtual machines.

-## An overview: According to libvirt.org, the [libvirt] project:
+## An overview according to libvirt.org, the [libvirt] project:

 ##### "is a toolkit to manage virtualization platforms
 ##### is accessible from C, Python, Perl, Java and more